This post may contain affiliate links. Please read our disclosure policy.

 1. Slice and wash the okra, then drain.

 2. Mix up the cornmeal, flour, salt, and pepper.
-Add the cornmeal mixture to the okra and stir gently to cover the okra.
+Add the cornmeal mixture to the okra and stir gently to coat.

 3. Melt Crisco and bacon grease in a skillet until hot.
 Add the okra in a single layer.